 Last Updated on

 Is the thought of travelling by air with your baby giving you nightmares?
-There is no doubt that travelling may make your baby behave differently but there is no need to hit the panic button.
+We totally get it!
+There is no doubt that travelling with your baby by flight may make you anxious while you worry about how your baby will behave up in the air, but there is no need to hit the panic button.
 If you plan well, travelling may turn into a fun experience for both you and your baby.
 If you are thinking about the probability of this happening, we recommend that you browse through the following article to know how you may plan your air travel with your baby.

-10 Things To Consider While Flying With A Baby
+10 Things to Consider When Flying With a Baby

-What all you should do or not do while travelling with a baby on a plane?
-Well, here we have compiled a checklist or tips for flying with an infant that may make your air travel not only hassle-free, but it may become more convenient for both you and your baby.
+So what do you think you should do (or not do) while travelling with your baby on a plane?
+Well, here we have compiled a checklist or tips for flying with an infant that may make your air travel not only hassle-free but convenient for both you and your baby.

 It is essential to consider this fact before you plan any air travel with your baby.
 Newborn babies may settle quickly as they spend most of their time sleeping.
 However, slightly older babies (2-4 months old babies) may not have a set feeding and sleeping schedule, which may create trouble for you.
 Therefore, if you are planning to travel by air make sure your baby is of an age, where he is easily manageable by you.

 Make sure you pack enough diapers, wipes, burp clothes, changing clothes and other such baby supplies with you.
 Also, keep a small blanket or a sweatshirt for your baby to keep your baby warm during the flight.
 Pack smartly so that you do not fall short of anything as babies are unpredictable and you can expect anything from them.

 It will be a good idea to book a window seat in advance.
 It will not only give you a little privacy while feeding, but you can also use the window to lean on for extra support and resting.
 Also, you will be in control of the amount of light you want as it will be a lot easier for you to close and open the window shutter.
 And some babies enjoy looking out of the window.